 Many employers offer education reimbursement programs that may pay for some or all of employees' tuition.
 Information about those programs is available through employers' Human Resources offices.
 Hood College has also developed special payment plans with two school districts.
 Frederick County Public Schools teachers and staff may be eligible for the Direct Pay Tuition Plan.
 Teachers in the Montgomery County Public Schools Hood Educational Leadership cohort programs may take advantage of the special MCPS Plan.

-The Association of Medical Diagnostics Manufacturers has established a scholarship for students enrolled in the Regulatory Compliance track of the MBA program.
 A scholarship created by faculty member Phil Berneburg is awarded annually to a new ceramic arts student pursuing a masters in fine arts degree.

 Graduate assistantships and workships

 Hood College offers a number of graduate assistantships that provide tuition and stipends for teaching and/or research assistance.
 Workships that provide partial tuition remission are available in academics, athletics and student life.
 See Graduate Assistantships and Workships page for more information and how to apply.

 To apply for a Federal Direct Unsubsidized Graduate Loan (up to $20,500 maximum eligibility):

 - Complete a Hood In-house Financial Aid Application here